Congressional Medal of Honor Society

 A panel assembled by the Congressional Medal of Honor Society considers all nominations and selects national finalists.
 Then, a second panel made up exclusively of Medal of Honor Recipients—Americans whose actions have truly defined the words “courage” and “selfless service”—selects individuals and organizations from those finalists to receive the Citizen Honors Awards.

 Any United States civilian who, through a singular act of extraordinary heroism or through a prolonged series of selfless acts, clearly demonstrated a willingness to place his or her own life at risk for others or has dedicated themselves to the service of others can be nominated.
 In all cases, the actions being honored must epitomize the concept of “service above self” and must be performed “above and beyond” one’s professional or vocational area of responsibility or conduct.
-Young Americans aged 8-17 can be nominated for their courage or dedication to service.
+Young Americans aged 17 and under can be nominated for their courage or dedication to service.
 Community organizations can be nominated for their exceptional impact or mission in supporting our nation’s military service members and families.

 If you are aware of a fellow citizen, neighbor, co-worker or family member who deserves recognition for extraordinary acts of courage or service, nominate him or her today for the Citizen Honors Awards.